Student Wellness - Kingswood Oxford, a private day school

 Quote End

-A Conversation with Director of Wellness
+A Conversation with our Director of Wellness

 Jennifer Hayman Gross serves as the Director of Wellness and one of the school’s dedicated learning specialists, beginning her career as an academic support counselor for student athletes at George Washington University.
 Her professional philosophy is built on the principles of student-centered support, deep relationship-building, and a holistic approach that values both academic and emotional well-being.